 using var db = new AppDbContext();

-- the entity was loaded by the current
+- the product is loaded by the current

 DbContext - EF Core tracks it automatically